snowpity/Board-Memorandum-of-Understanding/Director Memorandum of Understanding.md

 - If I volunteer for events held by the organization (such as Mare Fair), I will:
   - Do my best to represent the organization when interacting with other volunteers
   - Respect the chain of command and remember that I am just a volunteer and not use my position as a Director to influence others
+- Every time I begin a term as a Director, I will renew my commitment to this Memorandum of Understanding by submitting a signed copy to the Secretary and Chairpony of the Board